- About us

 - Sponsor a Child

 Young Health Programme (YHP) aims to make a meaningful difference to the health and well-being of the marginalised adolescents.
 It is helping them make informed decisions about their health, now and in the future.
 Plan India is implementing YHP in five resettlement colonies in Delhi (Holambi Kalan, Mangolpuri, Badarpur, Dwarka and Madanpur Khadar) with the support from four NGO partners and in partnership with AstraZeneca, Johns Hopkins Bloomberg School of Public Health and Plan International.
+In 2016, Phase III of the programme was launched in five more communities in New Delhi, namely, Sultanpuri, Kirari Suleman Nagar, Jahangirpuri, Bawana and Holambi Khurd, reaching out to more than 20,000 households and more than 1 lakh individuals.

 Health and sanitation awareness sessions were also organised in communities and schools leveraging the "Swachh Bharat Abhiyan".
 Here, YHP peer educators and adolescents took the lead in launching cleanliness drives, holding sessions and related activities.